 Baking soda FEELS grainy and harsh to us, but truthfully, the stripping chemicals used in conventional shampoo register much more “harsh” to the hair than baking soda.
 That’s why I like this method so much.

 This method is so easy and inexpensive that it’s easy to fall in love with.
-Here’s a picture of my results when I first started using this method almost 3 years ago.
+Here’s a picture of my results when I first started using this method in 2011.
 No ‘Poo has kept my hair smooth, shiny and strong for years running!

 When it works, it’s wonderful.